 3. Some Husbands Can’t Handle Their Wives Making More Money

-Nearly 38 percent of wives earn more money than their husbands in the U.S., according to the Bureau of Labor Statistics.
-While women’s salaries have changed in recent decades, societal perceptions of money-related gender roles have evolved not as quickly.
+As of 2020, 21% of women said they make more than their partners, and 26% said they made the same amount, a TD Ameritrade survey found.
+While women’s salaries have changed in recent decades, societal perceptions of money-related gender roles have not evolved as quickly.
 As a result, some men struggle emotionally when their wives make more money.

 “In our society, men have historically been the breadwinners,” Divaris Thompson said.
 “Being in a heterosexual couple where the woman makes more money can set up a dynamic that may be uncomfortable for a man.
-Usually partners feel that whomever (sic) makes more money, even on a subconscious level, may hold more power.”
+Usually, partners feel that whoever makes more money, even on a subconscious level, may hold more power.”

 Tip: Tell Your Partner How You Feel